 This means a yield of 2kg of mushrooms (from 2kg dry weight) over the life of the bag would be a bio efficiency of 100% - and that's probably a good number to aim for.
 With more care you will get more, or without much care, you may get a little less.

-Whatever size you choose, we have tried to price it so that your potential yield works out at about $28 per kilo of fresh mushrooms.
+Whatever size you choose, we have tried to price it so that your potential yield (over the life of the bag) works out at about $20 per kilo of fresh mushrooms.
 If you are a keen farmer you will do even better.
-By comparison, we sell fresh Oysters at the market at $60kg and shiitake at $80.
+By comparison, fresh Oysters retail at about $60kg and shiitake at $80.